experiment-games/experiment-source/README.md

 6. Open the created `experiment.sln` solution in Visual Studio 2022 (or newer).

 > [!WARNING]
-    > Despite building in Visual Studio 2022, the Source SDK 2013 solution requires Visual Studio 2013 to be installed.
+> Despite being able to build within Visual Studio 2022, the Source SDK 2013 solution requires
+> Visual Studio 2013 (and/or its build tools) to be installed.

 7. To setup the game mod directory, run this in the root directory of the repository: